 These are life-threatening complications.

 In some people, symptoms may return up to a few weeks after the fever has gone away.

 When to see a doctor

-If you have signs and symptoms after you return home, consider seeing a doctor who focuses on international travel medicine or infectious diseases.
-A doctor who is familiar with these areas may be able to recognize and treat your illness more quickly.
+If you have symptoms after you return home, consider seeing a provider who focuses on international travel medicine or infectious diseases.
+This might help get typhoid fever diagnosed and treated more quickly.

-Even after antibiotic treatment, a small number of people who recover from typhoid fever continue to harbor the bacteria.
-These people, known as chronic carriers, no longer have signs or symptoms of the disease themselves.
-However, they still shed the bacteria in their feces and are capable of infecting others.
+Even after antibiotic treatment, a small number of people who recover from typhoid fever still have the bacteria living in their bodies.
+These people are known as chronic carriers.
+They no longer have symptoms of the disease.
+But they still shed the bacteria in their stools and spread it.

 If you live in a country where typhoid fever is rare, you're at increased risk if you:

-- Work as a clinical microbiologist handling Salmonella typhi bacteria
+- Work as a clinical microbiologist handling Salmonella enterica serotype typhi bacteria.

 - One is given as a single shot at least one week before travel.